 There are two similar plants that go by the common name chamomile.
 Roman chamomile (Chamaemelum nobile) is a low-growing, fragrant herb that produces daisylike white flowers from early summer through fall.
 German chamomile (Matricaria recutita) is a taller version of Roman chamomile, reaching up to 2 feet tall, which also has white flowers with showy yellow centers.
 Both plants mix well with herbs in a traditional herb garden or try growing them alongside perennials in a mixed border.

 Low-growing Roman chamomile (Chamaemelum nobile) makes a fragrant perennial groundcover.
-Plant it in a rock garden where it will soften hard edges and slowly spread to cover large swaths of soil with its tiny, daisylike flowers.
+Plant it in a rock garden where it will soften hard edges and slowly spread to cover large swaths of soil.
 Grow chamomile along a flagstone walkway because it will creep between the stones, blanket the soil, and prevent weeds.
 It can even be used as an aromatic grass substitute for lawns.
 It tolerates minimal foot traffic, though, so plant it in areas that are primarily viewed.

 Chamomile Care Must-Knows

 Roman chamomile does best in well-drained, sandy soil, full sun to part shade, and cool summer climates.
 It tolerates a little drought.
 Grow it from seed and see how it spreads over time via creeping stems that root as they move across the soil.
 But get ready; if you provide chamomile with optimum growing conditions it can grow aggressively.